Let’s pick the All-Time Greatest Middle-Aged XI

 Only two other players have achieved the middle-aged double of taking 50 wickets and scoring over 1,000 runs after they turned 35.

 One is Raymond Illingworth (1,380 runs at 25.55 and 87 wickets at 28.14).
 Almost inevitably, the other is Vinoo Mankad (1,313 runs at 36.47 and 88 wickets at 34.07).
 There really is no weirdo utility player stats table Vinoo can’t finagle his way onto.
-(If you’re confused by Vinoo’s batting stats here after the one we mentioned further up the page, it’s because he didn’t always play as opener.)
+(If you’re confused by Vinoo’s batting stats here after the one we mentioned further up the page, it’s because that previous one was purely his record as opener.)

 Imran is the prime pick here though.
-He can be captain too, because he’s shown he’s most definitely not averse to taking on leadership roles later in life.
+He can be captain too, if only because he’s shown he’s most definitely not averse to taking on leadership roles later in life.

 7. Alec Stewart (w) – 3,310 runs at 37.19